 Calcineurin inhibitors (CNIs), in particular tacrolimus, are the cornerstone of immunosuppression in LT.
 They inhibit calcineurin, thereby impairing the transcription of interleukin-2 and several other cytokines in T lymphocytes.
 CNIs form a complex with intracellular cyclophilin, which inhibits nuclear factor of activated T-cells (NFAT) resulting in inhibition of cytokine transcription and T-cell activation[34].
 Tacrolimus is associated with increased susceptibility to infections, and risk of nephrotoxicity, neurotoxicity, diabetes mellitus and hypertension.
 Diabetes and hypertension are established risk factors for severe COVID-19.
 Renal dysfunction is not uncommon among patients with COVID-19, hence tacrolimus immunosuppression could theoretically increase this risk.

 The initial concerns regarding the risk of severe COVID-19 and death in the context of immunosuppression in LT recipients were not confirmed by subsequent published evidence.
 Despite concerns, complete withdrawal of immunosuppression was rarely adopted and only in extremely severe cases.
 The ELITA-ELTR COVID-19 registry study demonstrated that tacrolimus was associated with lower risk of mortality [hazard ratio (HR) 0.55, 95%CI 0.31–0.99] raising the possibility of a protective effect against SARS-CoV-2[31].
 Tacrolimus dose was maintained in majority of patients who did not require hospitalization, whereas those with more severe disease that required hospital admission, and even more so those who required ICU admission, were more likely to have the dose adjusted or temporarily interrupted.
 This effect of calcineurin inhibitors might be mediated by inhibition of CoV growth via the cyclophilin pathway, and modulation of T-cell activation[35,36].
 This potential protective effect was also demonstrated in the SETH cohort and the smaller COVID-LT study[24,33].
-A systematic review and meta-analysis of 11 cohort studies (published in the form of letter to the Editor) showed that tacrolimus in SOT recipients was not associated with higher risk of severe COVID-19 (odds ratio (OR) 1.31, 95%CI 0.47–3.69) or increased mortality (OR 1.11, 95%CI 0.63–1.92)[37].
+A systematic review and meta-analysis of 11 cohort studies (published in the form of Letter to the Editor) showed that tacrolimus in SOT recipients was not associated with higher risk of severe COVID-19 (odds ratio (OR) 1.31, 95%CI 0.47–3.69) or increased mortality (OR 1.11, 95%CI 0.63–1.92)[37].

 An important aspect raised in a small cohort study is monitoring of tacrolimus levels during SARS-CoV-2 infection.
 The latter might be associated with CYP3A4 suppression due to increased cytokine circulation.
 Tacrolimus is metabolized by CYP3A4.
-Out of 14 post-LT patients on stable tacrolimus immunosuppression 13 experienced a significant increase in tacrolimus levels (up to 2-fold) during hospitalization for COVID-19 requiring a reduction in dose nearly 50%[38].
+Out of 14 post-LT patients on stable tacrolimus immunosuppression, 13 experienced a significant increase in tacrolimus levels (up to 2-fold) during hospitalization for COVID-19 requiring a reduction in dose by nearly 50%[38].
 The findings of this study raise awareness with regards to close drug level monitoring and dose adjustments in the context of SARS-CoV-2 infection.

 Mycophenolate mofetil (MMF) inhibits lymphocyte proliferation.
 SARS-CoV-2 has a direct cytotoxic effect on CD8+ lymphocytes.
 SARS-CoV-2 infection in the context of MMF immunosuppression could have a synergistic effect on lymphocyte inhibition[34].
 Data regarding the effect of MMF indicate a potential negative impact on the course of COVID-19.
 In the SETH cohort, patients receiving MMF had a more severe course of the disease, and this was more evident for doses higher than 1000 mg/d[24].
 MMF was an independent predictor of mortality.
 This observation could be interpreted by the cytostatic effect that MMF exerts on activated lymphocytes, which alongside the cytotoxic effect of SARS-CoV-2 on the same target, might result in worse outcomes[39,40].
 On the other hand, complete withdrawal of MMF at diagnosis ameliorated the risk of severe COVID-19.
-The most up-to-date EASL guidance recommends dose reduction or temporary discontinuation of antimetabolites (e.g. azathioprine or MMF)[6] in patients with SARS-CoV-2 infection.
+The most up-to-date EASL guidance recommends dose reduction or temporary discontinuation of antimetabolites (e.g., azathioprine or MMF)[6] in patients with SARS-CoV-2 infection.